 10. Gift Assets to a Family Member

 If you don’t want to pay 15% or 20% in capital gains taxes, give the appreciated assets to someone who doesn’t have to pay as high a rate.
 The IRS allows taxpayers to gift up to $14,000 per person (a couple filing jointly can gift up to $28,000), per year without incurring any gift tax.
 That means you could gift appreciated stock or other investments to a family member in a lower income tax bracket.
-If the family member chooses to sell the asset, it will be taxed at his or her rate, not yours.
-If he or she is in the 10% or 15% ordinary income tax brackets the year of the sale, capital gains tax could be avoided entirely.
+If the family member chooses to sell the asset, it will be taxed at their rate, not yours.
+In some cases, capital gains tax could be avoided entirely.

 This is a great way to pass on financial support or gifts to family members while minimizing capital gains tax.
 Note, however, that the tactic doesn’t work well for gifting to children or students under the age of 24.
-These dependents have to pay at their parents’ tax rates if they have unearned income from any sources – such as capital gains or interest income – that exceeds $2,100.
+These dependents have to pay at the same tax rates paid by trusts and estates if they have unearned income from any sources – such as capital gains or interest income – that exceeds $2,100.
 This so-called “Kiddie Tax” means that any tax benefits are usually reversed if the asset is sold.

 If you donate your appreciated asset to a charity or nonprofit that you support, you’ll get a nice tax deduction along with no capital gains taxes.
 In fact, you can donate an appreciated asset and claim a tax deduction for its current fair market value.

 Capital gains tax isn’t an issue that only affects the wealthy.
 Ordinary taxpayers can easily save thousands of dollars on capital gains taxes by using a few of these strategies.
-Just remember that for some of the more complicated tax strategies (such as engaging in a 1031 like-kind exchange), you’re better off consulting with a tax accountant to make sure you get all the details right.
+Just remember that for some of the more complicated tax strategies, such as tax-loss harvesting or gifting appreciated stock, you’re better off consulting with a tax accountant to make sure you get all the details right.

 Can you suggest any additional strategies to avoid capital gains taxes?